Bovista dermoxantha

 Bovista dermoxantha is a small, white, nearly round puffball, recognized when young by a cottony-felty outer surface that becomes inconspicuously warted, eventually leaving fine, pallid, scales on an ochre to brown endoperidium.
 Bovista plumbea is similar, but has a smoother surface when young, and lacks a basal mycelial cord.
 In age it is distinguished by a dull greyish endoperidium.
 Large specimens of Bovista dermoxantha may also be mistaken for Bovista pila.
 Both have a mycelial cord attachment to the substrate, but Bovista pila differs in releasing spores through tears or splits in the endoperidium rather than by an apical pore.

 Description

 The fruiting body of the sporocarp is 1.5-3.0 (4.0) cm broad, subglobose, and attached to the substrate by a white mycelial cord.
 The exoperidium, which is white, felty, and shrivels in age, leaving buff to light-brown, grows up to 1.0 mm thick.
 There are furfuraceous scales or low warts on the endoperidium, which consists of a thin, membranous, ochre-brown to medium-brown layer, opening via a ragged apical pore.
 The gleba is soft, white, and becomes yellowish-olive to olive-brown, and finally to medium-brown at maturity.
 The subgleba and sterile base are absent.
 It has an undistinctive odor and taste.
-Although they are small, they are too small to be considered for an ordinary meal.
+Although they are edible, they are too small to be considered for an ordinary meal.